For life overseas. With our seal of approval.

 Partner, Charles Neal, is a Notary based in Sheffield and one of only a small handful of Notaries in the UK.
 He is qualified to prepare, witness or certify documents that need to be used abroad.
 Often a document will have been prepared by a foreign lawyer, and might include powers of attorney, sworn statements, contracts or property papers.

 A Notary is a qualified lawyer who has gained a distinct set of additional qualifications that enables them to authenticate and certify signatures, authority and capacity relating to documents for use abroad.
-Notaries form a small, highly specialised branch of the legal profession and their role quite distinct from that of a solicitor or a barrister.
+Notaries form a small, highly specialised branch of the legal profession and their role is quite distinct from that of a solicitor or a barrister.

 Notaries must verify for each client their identity, legal capacity and understanding of the document, as well as their authority if signing on behalf of another party, such as a limited company.